babakkhavari/OSeMOSYS/Manual/manual_index.rst

    :caption: Contents:

-   manual/Introduction
+   Introduction
-   manual/Structure of OSeMOSYS
+   Structure of OSeMOSYS
-   manual/Code versions
+   Code versions
-   manual/Create a model in OSeMOSYS manual/Debugging a model manual/Advanced functionalities
+   Create a model in OSeMOSYS
+   Debugging a model
+   Advanced functionalities